apex-project/pyApex/help.md

 ### Copy VG Filters

-copying filter from one view template to others
+Copying filter overrides from selected or active view to chosen view templates.
+If VG override for this filter already exists in a template it will be updated.

+> Context: Select or activate a view

+---

 ### Text Notes 2 CSV